MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-class-based-dsc-resources.md

 New-Item -ItemType SymbolicLink -Path $pathInModuleDir -Target $originalPath
 {% endhighlight %}

-:white_check_mark: **Note:** The ISE will sometimes not automatically realize the resource has appeared in the Modules directory.
-To fix this, just delete and replace the `Import-DSCResource -ModuleName MyDSCResource1` line and it will discover your module properly and give you IntelliSense.
+:white_check_mark: **Mini Tip:** The ISE will sometimes not automatically realize your resource has appeared in the modules directory.
+To fix this, just delete and replace the `Import-DSCResource -ModuleName MyDSCResource1` line in the ISE and it will discover your module correctly and give you IntelliSense.

 ## Tip 3 - Press Control + Space For IntelliSense on the DSC Resource

-When writing DSC configurations, you can IntelliSense against the DSC resource (including your custom ones) by pressing `Control + Space` inside the DSC configuration block for the resource.
+When writing DSC configurations, you can use IntelliSense against DSC resource's (including your custom ones) by pressing `Control + Space` inside the DSC configuration block for the resource.

 ![Use Control + Space in ISE](/images/posts/five_dsc_tips/press_control_space.png)

-## Tip 4 - Verifying and troubleshooting the resources your DSC Module is exposing
+## Tip 4 - Verifying the resources your DSC Module is exposing

-An easy way to verify the DSC resources your DSC Module is exposing is to use the  `Get-DSCResource` CmdLet:
+An easy way to verify the DSC resources your custom DSC module is exposing is to use the  `Get-DSCResource` CmdLet:

 ![Do a Get-DSCResource](/images/posts/five_dsc_tips/use_get_dscresource.png)

-If for some reason your resource is not being exposed, verify if you added it to the `DscResourcesToExport` array inside the DSC Module's `.psd1` file:
+If for some reason your resource is not being exposed, verify if you added it to the `DscResourcesToExport` array inside the DSC module manifest file (`.psd1`):

 {% highlight powershell %}
 DscResourcesToExport = @('HubotInstall','HubotInstallService')
 {% endhighlight %}

-If you are trying to create a compostie resource, part of the process is to create a module manifest file for the composite.
-If for some reason your compsite resource is not appearing in the list when you perform a `Get-DSCResource`, try manually loading the manifest for the composite resource.
+If you are trying to create a composite resource, part of the process is to create a module manifest file for the composite.
+If for some reason your composite resource is not appearing in the list when you perform a `Get-DSCResource`, try manually loading the manifest for the composite resource.

 As an example, say I have my DSC Resource structured like this:

 ```
-Hubot
-- Hubot.psm1
-- Hubot.psd1
--- DSCResources
---- HubotPrerequisites
+C:\ProjectsGit
+└── Hubot-DSC-Resource\
+    ├── Hubot\
+    |   ├── DSCResources\
+    |   |   └── HubotPrerequisites\
----- HubotPrerequisites.psd1
+    |   |       ├── HubotPrerequisites.psd1
----- HubotPrerequisites.scehma.psm1
+    |   |       └── HubotPrerequisites.psm1
+    |   ├── Hubot.psd1
+    |   └── Hubot.psm1
+    └── readme.md
 ```

-I could try to import the `HubotPrerequisites.psd1`:
+I would use `Import-Module` to try and import the resource `CompResourceName.psd1`:

 {% highlight powershell %}
- Import-Module .\Hubot\DSCResources\HubotPrerequisites\HubotPrerequisites.psd1
+ Import-Module C:\ProjectsGit\Hubot\Hubot\DSCResources\HubotPrerequisites\HubotPrerequisites.psd1
 {% endhighlight %}

 This will allow me to confirm if the module is loading correctly, or show the reason the DSC Module may not be exposing the composite resource: